-Getting rid of voles is actually a pretty good subject.
+Getting rid of voles is an interesting topic.
 They’re already in your garden, eating everything they can get their little vermin teeth on, so you might as well know a little bit about what you’re up against.
 There are about seventy species of voles (a.k.a. meadow mice or field mice) in North America.
 Of those species, there are about forty that belong to the genus Microtus, and for the most part, these are the little jerks we’re concerned about.
 In general, a vole lives anywhere from 6-12 months, doesn’t hibernate, mates year round, has about a 21-day gestation period, and has 5-10 litters of about 3-6 baby voles per year.
-In short, they are baby-making machines which would overrun the earth if given half the chance.

 The worst thing about having these baby-making machines around is that they have a tendency to be eating machines as well.
 And that, class, is the reason why I am going to teach you how to get rid of voles.
 Voles eat almost anything they come across.
 It seems the only stipulations are that the tasty treat in question be both some sort of vegetation and something that you do not want them to eat.
 That’s all they ask.
 Really.
 Just a little taste of your (are you ready?): tomatoes, beets, carrots, celery, lettuce, artichokes, cabbage, Brussels sprouts, cauliflower, spinach, turnips, etc. The point is if you grow it, they will eat it.
 Vole damage can be quite extensive and extremely frustrating.
 So, if you’ve had all you can take and you can’t take no more, read on, get to work, and start getting rid of voles.